-Each resident should keep his/her room key with them at all times.
-After the first occurrence, a charge of \$10 will be assessed each time assistance is necessary to unlock a door.
+Each resident should always keep their room key with them.
+After the first occurrence, a charge will be assessed each time assistance is necessary to unlock a door.

-ENTRY, SEARCH AND SEIZURE
+ENTRY, SEARCH & SEIZURE

 Authorized staff members may enter a student's room after knocking first.
-Rooms will be entered in the absence of the occupant for an emergency, for health and safety checks, inventories, for maintenance or for a reasonable cause.
+Rooms will be entered in the absence of the occupant for an emergency, for health and safety checks, inventories, for maintenance or for reasonable cause.
 Cause is defined as a reason to believe that a rule has been broken.
-(For additional information, please see: FLC Local Policy- Student Rights and Responsibilities Interrogations and Searches.
+(For additional information, please see: FLC Local Policy - Student Rights and Responsibilities: Interrogations and Searches.)

 Inspections may take place at any time without notice.
 Housing Staff will conduct health and safety inspections on a weekly basis.
-Housing retains the right to inspect closets, storage trunks and refrigerators during any health and safety inspection.
+Housing retains the right to inspect closets, storage trucks and refrigerators during any health and safety inspection.
 Any resident found in possession of another person's personal items will be subject to disciplinary action.
 Students are not allowed to store items of any nature that do not belong to them.
-Random room inspections by authorized staff accompanied by GC staff or independent contractors with canine units may be conducted periodically to enforce the College zero tolerance policy in reference to the unlawful possession, use, sale or distribution of narcotics, dangerous drugs and related paraphernalia on campus.
+Random room inspections by authorized staff accompanied by GC Staff or independent contractors with canine units may be conducted periodically to enforce the College zero tolerance policy in reference to the unlawful possession, use, sale or distribution of narcotics, dangerous drugs and related paraphernalia on campus.